dirkmunro89/SOAPs/README.md

 - Python Topology Optimization code by DTU, available [here](https://www.topopt.mek.dtu.dk/apps-and-software/topology-optimization-codes-written-in-python).
 Minimum compliance problem subject to a material limit, solved with the Optimality Criteria (OC) method.
 Generalised exponential OC method verified against.

-## Execution
+## Requirements and Execution

-Numpy and Scipy packages required.
+For the optimization algorithm, Numpy, Scipy and Joblib packages are required.
+For the topology optimization examples, Matplotlib and CVXOPT (used for linear FE solve) is required in addition.

 Tested on Ubuntu 20.04 LTS with

 `python3 main.py | tee history.txt`

-and on Raspbian GNU/Linux 11 with
+and on Raspbian GNU/Linux 11 with (default Python 3)

 `python main.py | tee history.txt`